 Why is ‘Deck the Wards’ not a registered charity?

-Just because we are not yet registered, does not mean that we don’t take our responsibilities seriously.
+In the meantime we still take our governance and fundraising responsibilities very seriously.
 We are dedicated to fundraising responsibly, and in line with the principles and guidance of The Code of Fundraising Practice as published by the Institute of Fundraising.
 To this end, we will also register with the Fundraising Regulator as soon as possible.

 How can I help?

 We’re glad you asked!

 If you're an individual hoping to volunteer with us then welcome!
 We're always looking for new ideas, skills, networks and resources and we'd be delighted to hear from you.
 Visit our volunteer hub on Timecounts for more information on how to volunteer, or email us at firstname.lastname@example.org.